QizhiPei/SSM-DTA/README.md

 Authors: Qizhi Pei, Lijun Wu, Jinhua Zhu, Yingce Xia, Shufang Xie, Tao Qin, Haiguang Liu, Tie-Yan Liu, Rui Yan

 This repository contains the code and data link for *Briefings in Bioinformatics 2023* paper [SSM-DTA: Breaking the Barriers of Data Scarcity in Drug-Target Affinity Prediction](https://arxiv.org/abs/2206.09818).
 Our model achieves significant results compared to traditional and recent baselines.
 We implement our method based on the codebase of [fairseq](https://github.com/pytorch/fairseq).
-If you have questions, don't hesitate to open an issue or ask me via <peiqz@mail.ustc.edu.cn> or Lijun Wu via <lijuwu@microsoft.com>.
+If you have questions, don't hesitate to open an issue or ask me via <qizhipei@ruc.edu.cn> or Lijun Wu via <lijuwu@microsoft.com>.
 We are happy to hear from you!

 ## News
 **Oct 6 2023**: Accepted by Briefings in Bioinformatics.